- For the supporting cast/allies go to Pokémon Adventures Two

 - Girlish Pigtails: Hers slant upwards.
 Though she's nowhere near childish.

-- Heroic BSOD: Has one when she fails to catch Suicune and understand it in GSC.
+- Heroic BSOD: When she fails to catch Suicune and understand it in Gold, Silver, and Crystal.
 Her mother has to slap her and she has to start training from scratch when she finally reboots.

 - Mood-Swinger: Whenever catching is involved, she turns super serious and focused.

-- Only Sane Man: Between her, Gold and Silver, she's the most responsible.
+- Only Sane Woman: Between her, Gold, and Silver, she's the most responsible.

 - Ship Tease: Primarily with Gold, though there's some with Emerald and Silver too.